-What Are The Common Side Effects Of Laser Eye Surgery?
+What are the Common Side Effects of Laser Eye Surgery?

-For those who have spent a lifetime wearing glasses and/or contact lenses to correct poor eyesight, this new clarity of vision can be an overwhelmingly joyous sensation.
+For those who have spent a lifetime wearing glasses and/or contact lenses for a severe or even mild refractive error, this new clarity of vision can be an overwhelming and joyous experience.

-Everyone’s eyes are different and heal at different rates, so sometimes light sensitivity can last for a few weeks.
-The majority of patients find that this is a minor symptom, and only need to wear sunglasses on the day of surgery itself.
+Everyone’s eyes are different and heal at different rates, so some people can be more sensitive to lights than others for up to a few weeks.
+The majority of patients, however, find that this is a minor symptom, if they even notice it at all, and only need to manage it by wearing sunglasses on the day of surgery itself.

-Halos And Starbursts Around Lights
+Halos and Starbursts